 Do you want to dig deeper into your folklore research interests?
 Students in the Research Thesis concentration work with a committee of faculty advisors as they conduct independent research—from fieldwork to archives—and write a thesis in their second year of graduate study.

 This option provides advanced knowledge of the theoretical and methodological aspects of folklore and folklife and is designed to prepare students for both academic and public sector professions and for further academic research.
 Students work with the support of a committee of faculty members to conduct research and write a thesis on a folklore topic of their choosing.

-complete a comprehensive examination in order to graduate.
-Degree requirements can
+successfully complete a comprehensive examination in order to graduate.
+The comprehensive

 Why study folklore at Western Kentucky?
 Ask our graduates:

 "As the PhD program I entered is not centered explicitly on folklore studies, the disciplinary grounding I received at WKU is one that I would not have otherwise obtained given the structure of my current program….
 My time at WKU helped me develop a set of practical—and marketable—skills related to historic preservation, and to fieldwork more broadly.
 This background has allowed me to participate in, and be hired to conduct, field- and community-based projects through my doctoral institution.”